snorkel-team/snorkel/README.md

 Then a Jupyter notebook tab will open in your browser.
 From within the Jupyter browser, navigate to the [`tutorials`](tutorials) directory and try out one of the existing notebooks!

+The [introductory tutorial](tutorials/intro) in `tutorials/intro` covers the entire Snorkel workflow, showing how to extract spouse relations from news articles.
+You can also check out all the great [**materials**](https://simtk.org/frs/?group_id=1263) from the recent Mobilize Center-hosted [Snorkel workshop](http://mobilize.stanford.edu/events/snorkelworkshop2017/)!

-Have fun and get 🏊🏊🏊.
+Have fun and get 🏊🏊🏊!

 ## Release Notes